Last updated: 16 December 2019

 Do you have a press kit for Regency Love?

 Here it is.
 We try to keep things simple and clear.

 Is there any way I can help with any aspect of Regency Love?

 Yayayayay you’re the best for asking!
 Please help us spread the word, and ask all your family, friends, neighbours, booksellers, librarians, and cute-people-on-the-bus to check out the game.
 One of the game’s biggest struggles is making itself known, so if you enjoyed Regency Love and would like to see it grow, please help us recruit some Regency Lovers!
 We even have some bookmarks you can print out and leave just about anywhere:

 If you are a blogger or know any bloggers who might be interested in the game, please consider reviewing Regency Love, or contacting them on our behalf.
-Samantha has spent about 30 hours in total contacting potential reviewers, and has had trouble scheduling that in lately, so it’ll be a massive help if you could help out by notifying sites or communities.

 If you come across any competitions for games (independent or otherwise), Regency-related topics, feminist contributions, interactive/innovative fiction, or anything else that you think might be relevant, please consider nominating us or contacting Samantha about it.

 We’ve also started a Wikia for Regency Love, which is community-based, and on which we won’t be spending much time.
 We’ve already had some wonderful volunteers contributing to the Wikia, and we would love it if you would continue to help us in creating a wonderful community, both on Wikia and Facebook.